aoyama-nanami/pad_data/README.md

-# Puzzle and Dragon Database
+# Puzzle and Dragons Database

-A tool for パズドラ to search pets and sort by various attributes.
+A tool for [Puzzle and Dragons](https://pad.gungho.jp/member/) to search pets and sort by various attributes.

-## Web UI (experimental)
+## Web UI

 Requires Chrome 65+, Firefox 63+.